RESDSQL: Decoupling Schema Linking and Skeleton Parsing for Text-to-SQL: Methodology

 Here, $\boldsymbol{T}_{i}$ acts as the query and $\boldsymbol{C}_{:}^{i}$ acts as both the key and the value, $h$ is the number of heads, and $Norm(\cdot)$ is a row-wise $L_{2}$ normalization function. $\boldsymbol{T}_{i}^{C}$ represents the column-attentive table embedding.
 We fuse the original table embedding $\boldsymbol{T}_{i}$ and the column-attentive table embedding $\boldsymbol{T}_{i}^C$ to obtain the column-enhanced table embedding $\hat{\boldsymbol{T}}_i \in \mathbb{R}^{1\times d}$.

-\vpara{Classification Objective Function.} Cross-entropy loss is a well-adopted loss function in classification tasks.
+\paragraph{Loss Function of Cross-Encoder} Cross-entropy loss is a well-adopted loss function in classification tasks.
 However, since a SQL query usually involves only a few tables and columns in the database, the label distribution of the training set is highly imbalanced.
 As a result, the number of negative examples is many times that of positive examples, which will induce serious training bias.
-To alleviate this issue, we employ the focal loss~\citep{tsung2017focal} as our loss function.
-Then, we form the final loss function in a multi-task learning way, which consists of both the table classification loss and column classification loss, \emph{i.e.},
+To alleviate this issue, we employ the focal loss~\citep{tsung2017focal} as our classification loss.
+Then, we form the loss function of the cross-encoder in a multi-task learning way, which consists of both the table classification loss and the column classification loss, \emph{i.e.},

 where $FL$ denotes the focal loss function and $y_{i}$ is the ground truth label of the $i$-th table. $y_{i} = 1$ indicates the table is referenced by the SQL query and 0 otherwise. $y_{k}^i$ is the ground truth label of the $k$-th column in the $i$-th table.
 Similarly, $y_{k}^i = 1$ indicates the column is referenced by the SQL query and 0 otherwise. $\hat{y}_i$ and $\hat{y}_k^i$ are predicted probabilities, which are estimated by two different MLP modules based on the table and column embeddings $\hat{\boldsymbol{T}}_{i}$ and $\boldsymbol{C}_{k}^{i}$: \beqn{ \hat{y}_i &=& \sigma((\hat{\boldsymbol{T}}_{i}\boldsymbol{U}^t_{1}+\boldsymbol{b}^t_{1})\boldsymbol{U}^t_{2}+\boldsymbol{b}^t_{2}), \\ \nonumber \hat{y}_k^i &=& \sigma((\boldsymbol{C}_{k}^{i}\boldsymbol{U}^c_{1}+\boldsymbol{b}^c_{1})\boldsymbol{U}^c_{2}+\boldsymbol{b}^c_{2}), }